Table of Contents

 data/db.sqlite

-Occasionally, it’s possible to optimize the database file by running the
+Occasionally, you can optimize the database file by running the VACUUM

 sqlite3 data/db.sqlite 'VACUUM'